jhwang73/shoot-4-teams/README.md

       - Randomly select a number **rand = [0, T1(pnext) + T2(pnext)]**.
       - If **rand < T1(pnext)**, place **pnext** in team 1.
 Otherwise, place it in team 2.
     - Put the remaining players into the incomplete team, if it exists.
+    - Mutate the match up by swapping corresponding indices between the two teams at a given rate.